 Chapultepec Castle with Candlelight

-More venues with classical music concerts in CDMX
+More venues with classical music concerts in Mexico City

-Palacio de Bellas Artes: it is the most emblematic venue for classical music in Mexico.
-It houses the National Symphony Orchestra, the National Opera Company and the National Dance Company.
+Palacio de Bellas Artes: This is the most iconic venue for classical music in Mexico.
+It is home to the National Symphony Orchestra, the National Opera Company, and the National Dance Company.

-Sala Nezahualcóyotl: inside the University Cultural Center in Coyoacán, this hall is known for its “vineyard” type acoustics and is home to the UNAM Philharmonic Orchestra.
+Nezahualcóyotl Hall: located within the University Cultural Center in Coyoacán, this hall is renowned for its immersive “vineyard-style” acoustics and serves as the home of the UNAM Philharmonic Orchestra.